-Nicole Scherzinger Shows Off Midriff In Crop Top & Skirt For Season Two Of ‘The Masked Singer’
+Nicole Scherzinger Shows Off Midriff In Crop Top & Skirt For Season 2 Of ‘The Masked Singer’

 Recently, the “Right There” hitmaker was in Australia filming for Australia’s Got Talent.
 Now, the Hawaiin-born beauty is back in Los Angeles, California, working on the second season of The Masked Singer.

 In her latest Instagram upload which consists of three photos within one post, Nicole is rocking a fringe while owning her hair straight.
-She has matched a crop top and skirt together, showing off her midriff and golden legs, with a jacket of the same color and high heels.
+She has matched a crop top and skirt together, showing off her midriff and golden legs, along with a white jacket and high heels.

 In the first and third photo, Scherzinger is standing up by a fancy plant, looking radiant.
 She has a pair of sunglasses in her hand, ready to embrace the sunny weather.

-In the second, Nicole is sat down with her legs crossed, with her jacket off one shoulder, showing off her incredible tan.
+In the second, Nicole is sitting down with her legs crossed and her jacket off one shoulder, showing off her incredible tan.

 Within seven hours, her post racked up over 67,000 likes, proving to be popular with her 3.9 million followers.